TahaAbbass/hackathon.0/book_frontend/docs/vision-language-action-vla/cognitive-planning-llms-ros2.md

 ---
-title: Cognitive Planning using LLMs for ROS 2
+title: "Cognitive Planning using LLMs for ROS 2"
-sidebar_label: Cognitive Planning using LLMs for ROS 2
+sidebar_label: "Cognitive Planning using LLMs for ROS 2"
-description: Understanding how to use LLMs for cognitive planning to convert natural language commands into ROS 2 actions
+description: "Understanding how to use LLMs for cognitive planning to convert natural language commands into ROS 2 actions"
 ---

 # Cognitive Planning using LLMs for ROS 2